Rigging Equipment Inspection Safety

 Safety Reminders

-- Inspect rigging before every lift.
+- Inspect rigging before each use.

-- Remove damaged equipment from service.
+- Remove damaged or questionable rigging from service.

 Ask the Crew

-- Has all rigging been inspected?
+- Has all rigging been inspected before this lift?